MohamedElSayed007/SDatabase/README.md

 - Arguments :

-    A string contains the id that you want to know if it exists or not
+    A string contains the id that you want to know if it exists or not.

 - Return type :

-    `exists` returns a boolean value, `true` if the id exists. `false` if not
+    `exists` returns a boolean value, `true` if the id exists. `false` if not.